DimitarChristoff/Modal/README.md

 From the Options object:

-`modalLinks: "a.modal-overlay"` - tells it to attach to all A links with class "modal-overlay"
+- `modalLinks: "a.modal-overlay"` - tells it to attach to all A links with class "modal-overlay"

+Since 1.04, Modal.BootStrap now supports hashtag URI to target a particular modal you have link behavior for.

+- `autoOpenByHash: true` - makes it automatically try to open a link handler for a given element, for example:

+`example.com/signup#tnc` will automatically try to find `a.modal-overlay[href=#tnc]` and `click` it to open it.